ehmicky/log-process-errors/README.md

 # Options

-The `options` is an optional object with the following properties:
+`options` is an optional object with the following properties:

 - [`log` `{function}`](#custom-logging)
 - [`exitOnExceptions` `{boolean}`](#exiting-on-uncaught-exceptions) (default: